mcfnord/rml/src/televised.md

 His job is to **shape perceptions**.
 Will Mary Robnett need that service?
 Or will perceptions form based on successes?
 I'm just spitballin' here.

-Being out on bail is surreal.
-Being on bail for a speech crime was another level.
-Anything I said anywhere could be used against me.

 # Long weekend in jail

 Any weekend in jail is a long one.
 I met some good people there.
 I felt uncomfortable walking around, and